eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

 Our _conversation_?
 Our wit?

-Or a machine whose mind is so vast that it knows you better than you know yourself, so that every word that comes out of our mouths is as monotonous and unsurprising as the orbits of the planets: do we think such a machine would find it valuable, and worthwhile, to speak with us?
+Or a machine whose mind is so vast that it knows you better than you know yourself, so that every word that comes out of you mouth is as monotonous and unsurprising as the orbits of the planets: do we think such a machine would find it valuable, and worthwhile, to speak with us?
 That it would read our novels, look at our paintings, watch our films, and find something of value in them?